-In the 1980s, the Illinois Supreme Court ruled in Marriage of Leopando that even if the trial court's custody order contains a special finding per Supreme Court Rule 304(a) - that there is no just reason to delay enforcement or appeal of the custody portion of a divorce judgment - the judgment for dissolution of marriage is still not final when the financial issues have not been addressed.
+In the 1980s, the Illinois Supreme Court ruled in Marriage of Leopando that even if the trial court's custody order contains a special finding per Supreme Court Rule 304(a) - that there is no just reason to delay enforcement or appeal of the custody portion of a divorce judgment the judgment for dissolution of marriage is still not final when the financial issues have not been addressed.

 In the 1990s the Illinois Supreme Court, in Franson v Micelli, addressed what types of claims might be considered incidental to the ultimate rights sought to be determined so a parentage case may be considered final and appealable.
-This most recent decade (in 2008) the Illinois Supreme Court in IRMO Gutman again took a strict construction of Supreme Court Rule 304(a) as it applied to contempt petitions and other post-decree matters.